thebenign/IronStar/README.md

 Linux users:

-  Pretty similar to Windows.
+  Pretty similar to Windows.<br>
   Install Love2D from your repos if you can.
 Unpack the zip file.
   In a terminal, run `love` with the unzipped folder as the argument.
   If you're on linux you'll probably figure it out.